Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Linear discriminant analysis over general domains

-where the first term is a least-squares estimate of the objective function in (\ref{eq:exp_ls}) and the second term is a differential regularization term.
+where the first term is a least-squares estimate of the objective function in equation (\ref{eq:exp_ls}) and the second term is a differential regularization term.
 The parameter $\lambda$ controls the trade-off between the least-squares term of the objective function and the penalty term.
 Our choice of the regularization term is

 with $\epsilon \geq 0$.
 This is a linear combination of two terms.
-The first one is based on the Laplace-Beltrami operator $\Delta_{\M}: \calW^2 \subset \calL^2(\M)\ra \calL^2(\M)$ and describes the local smoothness of the function $\beta: \M \ra \R$ on the non-linear manifold domain $\M$.
-Specifically, it allows the model estimate $\hat \beta$, at any fixed point $p \in \M$, to borrow strength from the other points on $\M$ while constraining the `information' to propagate coherently with the non-linear manifold structure of the anatomical object $\M$.
+The first one is based on the Laplace-Beltrami operator $\Delta_{\M}: \calW^2 \subset \calL^2(\M)\ra \calL^2(\M)$ and quantifies the smoothness of the function $\beta: \M \ra \R$ on the nonlinear manifold domain $\M$.
+Specifically, it allows the model estimate $\hat \beta$, at any fixed point $p \in \M$, to borrow strength from the other points on $\M$ while constraining the `information' to propagate coherently with the nonlinear manifold structure of the anatomical object $\M$.
 The second term is a generic shrinkage-type regularization.

+It is worth noting that the function space $\calL^2(\M)$ is linear, even though each function $f \in \calL^2(\M)$ is supported on a nonlinear domain.
+For Euclidean domains, it is common to define a smooth subspace of $\calL^2(\M)$ by forming an RKHS from a positive-definite kernel.
+However, constructing a positive-definite kernel that is compatible with the geometry of a manifold is a non-trivial task \parencite{feragen2015geodesic, jayasumana2015kernel}.
+To overcome this challenge, we constructively define a Sobolev norm $J^{1/2}(\cdot)$ and an associated Sobolev space $\calW^2(\M)$ by leveraging a local differential operator, namely the Laplace-Beltrami operator.
+The discrete counterpart of this local operator is a sparse matrix, reducing our problem to sparse linear algebra and enabling us to solve equation (\ref{eq:model_ls_univ}) for the large data of our final application.
+We provide more details about the relationship of our approach with the RKHS approach in Section~\ref{sec:ref_pen}.